 Total Interest Remaining: ~$138,000

-The Mathematical Argument (Why I Was "Wrong")
+The Mathematical Argument (Why Early Payoff Is "Wrong")

 | Strategy | Return Rate | 10-Year Outcome |